0xh3xa/algorithms/README.md

 * Bad performance for search in repeated e.g. "AB" in "AAAAAAAAAB"

+    - The pattern could be so long

 * Backup
-    - In  many applications, we want to avoid backup in text stream
+    - In  many applications, we want to avoid `backup` in text stream

         1. Treat input as stream of data
         2. Abstract model: standard input

+    - Approach 1.
+Maintain buffer of lat *M* characters

+    - Approach 2.
+Stay tuned

 ``` java
     public final static int indexOfEnhanced(String text, String sub) {